BARRIER BIRTH CONTROL OVERVIEW

 The contraceptive sponge blocks sperm from entering the uterus and contains a spermicide to kill sperm.
 It can be purchased without a prescription.

 Sponge — The Today sponge is a 2-inch wide circular disk that is 3/4 of an inch thick and attached to a loop that is used for removal.
 It contains a spermicide, and is moistened with tap water before insertion deep in the vagina.

 The sponge can be left in place and used repeatedly for up to 24 hours.

 When women with no previous births use the sponge perfectly, 9 will become pregnant during the first year of use.
-When used in typical fashion, 12 women out of 100 will become pregnant.
+With typical use, 12 women out of 100 will become pregnant.
 The failure rate is higher in women with previous births.

 Spermicides are chemical substances that destroy sperm.
 They are available in most pharmacies without a prescription.
 Spermicides are available in a variety of forms including gel, foam, cream, film, suppository, and tablet.

 Spermicides may be used alone, but are more effective when used in combination with a condom, diaphragm, or cervical cap.
 Effectiveness is reduced if the patient does not wait long enough for the spermicide to disperse before having intercourse, if intercourse is delayed for more than one hour after administration, or if a repeat dose is not applied before each additional act of intercourse.